qli/qli.github.io/_pages/cv.md

 Professional Service
 ------
-* Associate Editor (Editorial Academy): Journal of Biogeography (Oct.
-2020-Sept.
-2022)
+* Associate Editor: Journal of Biogeography (Oct.
+2020-)
 * Journal peer reviewer: New Phytologist, Journal of Ecology, Conservation Biology, Journal of Biogeography, Molecular Ecology, American Journal of Botany, Ecology and Evolution, Frontiers in Ecology and Evolution, etc.